dipankarkush-db/Gap/README.md

-AI-Driven Table & Column Commenting Tool
+# AI-Driven Table & Column Commenting Tool

-This tool leverages the ai_query function to automate the generation and application of comments on tables and columns in Unity Catalog.
+This tool uses the [ai_query](https://learn.microsoft.com/en-us/azure/databricks/sql/language-manual/functions/ai_query) function to automate the generation and application of comments on tables and columns in Unity Catalog.

-Overview
+## Overview

-The solution consists of two main components:
+The solution consists of **two main components**:

-Generator Notebook
+### Generator Notebook

-Uses the ai_query function to generate comments for selected tables and columns within a schema in a catalog.
+- Generates comments for selected tables and columns in a schema within a catalog using `ai_query`.

-Saves the generated comments in JSON format to a Unity Catalog (UC) Volume.
+- Saves the generated comments in **JSON format** to a Unity Catalog (UC) Volume.

-Importer Notebook
+### Importer Notebook

-Reads the generated comments from the UC Volume.
+- Reads comments from the UC Volume.

-Applies the comments to the respective tables and columns in the catalog.
+- Applies the comments to the respective tables and columns.

-Structure
+## Structure

-The example is provided as a DBC archive in this public Git repository.
+- Provided as a **DBC archive** in this public Git repository.

-There are four notebooks, organized into two sets, with each set containing a generator and an importer notebook.
+- Contains **four notebooks**, organized into **two sets**, each with a generator and an importer.

-Important Notes
+## Notes

-This is a field-generated solution, tested for specific customer use cases.
+- This is a **field-generated solution**, tested on specific customer use cases.

-Users should be aware that there may be potential issues or limitations in other environments.
+- Potential issues may exist when used in other environments.